berkeley-stat159/project-alpha/README.md

 The Makefile contains recipes to perform all final analysis of the data, generate the project report, and test all user-defined functions.

+Please note that to perform the analysis and/or run the function test files, you will need to download the data for analysis and the testing data.
+Please see the `project-alpha/data` directory for more details.

 - `make all`: Downloads and validates the data and then performs all final analysis.
 Generates the final report, stored in the `paper` subdirectory.
 Please be aware that the raw data is 6 GB and that we also generate 14 GB of